chumaky/datero-docs/docs/connectors/duckdb.md

 ]
 ```

-To feel the greatness of DuckDB, all you have to do to read the file as a table is to open the database and execute from it the following command.
+To feel the greatness of DuckDB, all you have to do to read the file as a table is to open the database and execute from it the following query.
 ``` sh
 duckdb calendar.duckdb
 ```